- Ideas & How-Tos

 If you're looking for a trailer, we have just what you need.
-Whether you need an open or closed trailer, Lowe's can help you make the right choice.
+Whether you need an open or closed trailer, our buying guide can help you make the right choice.

 Who knew something so mobile could be so stable in terms of quality, reliance and durability?
 When you think about trailers, it’s interesting to discover how an unpowered vehicle towed by another is such a leader in transportation.

-Lowe’s trailers are great for carrying Lowe’s products and other items from one location to another.
-Because there are so many options, Lowe’s is here to offer helpful tips and give you the information you need to choose the right trailer.
+Trailers are great for carrying equipment, products and other items from one location to another.
+Because there are so many options, our helpful buying guide is here to offer tips and give you the information you need to choose the right trailer.

 With so many selections available, first think about your needs.
 Do you have a lot or a little?
 Do you need an open trailer or an enclosed trailer?

 Open trailers are great, especially if you need extra space for your items.
 Size availability includes trailers ranging from 4 by 6 feet or 6 by 12 feet to as long as 30 feet.
 Some even offer a 9-inch to 24-inch steel rail that surrounds the edge.
-This helps in terms of keeping your equipment in place while traveling.
+This helps keep your equipment in place while traveling.

 Enclosed trailers offer you the ability to lock up your equipment.
 This is a great option if you need extra storage.
 Another advantage in having an enclosed trailer is knowing that the trailer contains your equipment during load shifts.
 In addition, enclosed trailer sizes vary similarly to open-style units.
 Smaller enclosed trailers come in 4 by 6 feet with a single axle, and units increase in size up to the 8-by-26-foot range with dual axles.